 A shortest-path tree (SPT) defines shortest paths from the root to other vertices (see Definition 21.2).
 In general, different paths may have the same length, so there may be multiple SPTs defining the shortest paths from a given vertex.
 In the example network shown at left, all shortest paths from 0 are subgraphs of the DAG shown to the right of the network.
 A tree rooted at 0 spans this DAG if and only if it is an SPT for 0.
-The two trees at right are such trees. the restriction to simple paths, so that the concept of a shortest path is well defined in any network.
-However, we do not consider negative cycles in networks until Section 21.7, because, as we see there, they present a truly fundamental barrier to the solution of shortest-paths problems.
+The two trees at right are such trees. apparent: Otherwise, the concept of a shortest path is meaningless if there is a cycle in the network that has negative weight.
+For example, suppose that the edge 3-5 in the network in Figure 21.1 were to have weight - .38, and edge 5-1 were to have weight - .31.
+Then, the weight of the cycle 1-4-3-5-1 would be .32 + .36 - .38 - .31 = -.01, and we could spin around that cycle to generate arbitrarily short paths.
+Note carefully that, as is true in this example, it is not necessary for all the edges on a negative-weight cycle to be of negative weight; what counts is the sum of the edge weights.
+For brevity, we use the term negative cycle to refer to directed cycles whose total weight is negative.